ProtoconNet/protocon-general-doc/docs/sdk/python.rst

     createAccounts = generator.getOperation(createAccountsFact, "")
     createAccounts.addFactSign(srcPriv)

 | The detailed explanation was omitted.
-Refer to the beginning part of 'Make Your First Operation.'.
+Refer to the beginning part of :ref:`python - Make Your First Operation`.

 Key Updater
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~